MicrosoftDocs/cpp-docs/docs/build-insights/get-started-with-cpp-build-insights.md

 ::: moniker range="<=vs-2017"

 The C++ Build Insights tools are available in Visual Studio 2019.
-To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
+To see the documentation for that version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019.
 It's found at the top of the table of contents on this page.

 ::: moniker-end
 ::: moniker range="vs-2019"